 DONATE TO HELP THE RESIDENT FELINES

-If you'd like to contribute to the health and well-being of our animal resident, please click the Donate button and mention the cat's name in the comments when you donate.
+If you'd like to contribute to the health and well-being of our animal resident, please click the Donate button and choose the Feline Residents Fund from the Fund Designation Dropdown box

 ***If you would like to visit the Vihara, but are allergic to cats, or otherwise would not like to be in the Vihara with him, please feel free to message our bhikkhuni, Ayya Sudhamma, via the Meetup app, or via email ([email protected] gmail.com) so we can make arrangements for your visit.